Cassie Gannis: Personal life

 Gannis works as a veterinarian technician at a Phoenix-based animal hospital.
-A spokesman for the Boys & Girls Clubs of Arizona, she is a speaker on teen driving safety; she also works as a host for HopeKids of AZ and a member of the Cystic Fibrosis Foundation's Arizona branch board.
+A spokeswoman for the Boys & Girls Clubs of Arizona, she is a speaker on teen driving safety; she also works as a host for HopeKids of AZ and a member of the Cystic Fibrosis Foundation's Arizona branch board.
 She often visits military bases, being awarded the Safety Chesty Award Certificate of Commendation.
 Asides from racing, she works as a ride-along driver for the Rusty Wallace Racing Experience.
 Her sister played college basketball at the University of Portland and is a firefighter for the City of Phoenix.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)